Segeomjeong Pavilion

 A road and a motel adjacent to the small pavilion

-Today, the small pavilion is surrounded by residences, buildings, and roads.
+Today, residences, buildings, and roads surround the small pavilion.
 While much of the original atmosphere has disappeared with modernization, visitors who walk down to the stream and the pavilion might forget for just a moment that they are in a metropolis as big as Seoul.

 24 hours